 Andy and I may be from England but I’ve never lived in London or spent much time there.
-In fact, I’ve really only visited the main tourist attractions and visited some of my sisters’ local pubs when they lived there.
-So as we’re spending the better part a year back home I thought it was about time I explored a bit more of our capital city.
+In fact, I’ve really only visited some of the main London landmarks and tourist attractions, plus some of my sisters’ local pubs when they lived there.
+So as we’re spending the better part of a year back home I thought it was about time I explored a bit more of our capital city.
 After a bit of thought, I decided to take myself off for a solo weekend in London’s East End whilst Andy stayed at home in Norwich.

 Things to Do in London’s East End

-True to form, I tried to fit in as much as possible during my 48-hour visit and managed to discover several great things to do in London’s East End.
+True to form, I tried to fit in as much as possible during my 48-hour visit and managed to discover several great things to do there.
 Here are six great things I found to do in London’s East End which you might also enjoy.
-There are of course a vast number of other things to see and do in London.
-Have a look at this ultimate London bucket list and this 3-day London itinerary for more ideas.

 1. Take a Self-guided Walking Tour

-I was lucky that my London trip co-oincided with a travel bloggers meetup.
+I was lucky that my London trip coincided with a travel bloggers meetup.
 This included Alex and Lisa from Career Gappers, who being East End locals had created an excellent alternative walking tour for us.
 It had a great varied mix of history, street art, markets and food.
 There were a few East End highlights but many of the things we saw and places we visited were hidden gems that only a local could know about.